anita2inspire/anita2inspire/README.md

 A student of life passionate about changing this world and making meaningful presence in the tech world to advance society and empower young people.

 I love solving problems.

-Bsc Comp Science, Minor in Communications and Rhetoric anita2inspireug@gmail.com
+Bsc Comp Science, Minor in Communications and Rhetoric - UBCO

+anita2inspireug@gmail.com

 <!---